AdityaGarg8/T2-Mojave-Ubuntu-Kernel/README.md

 Download the .deb packages of **linux headers** and **linux image** of the kernel you wish to install from the [releases](https://github.com/AdityaGarg8/mbp-16.x-ubuntu-kernel/releases) section.

+Install them using `apt`.
+In case you do not know how to do so, follow the instructions given below.

 On terminal, type `sudo apt install ` and then drag and drop the **linux headers** file to the terminal and press enter/return key.

 Do the similar process for **linux images** package.